-Updated March 31, 2026
+Updated July 6, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Car Insurance in Florida

 Buying car insurance in Florida means balancing higher-than-average premiums with some of the most demanding driving conditions in the country.
 Florida’s premium index is 138, there are 720 active insurers competing for business, and the state’s hurricane exposure can influence how carriers price risk.
 For drivers in Tallahassee, Miami, Jacksonville, Orlando, and Tampa, the right policy is less about a one-size-fits-all package and more about matching liability, collision, comprehensive, uninsured motorist, medical payments, and rental reimbursement to how you actually drive.
-If you commute on I-4, park near the coast, or keep a vehicle in an area with frequent storm activity, your choices on deductibles and limits can change what you pay each month and how much protection you have after a loss. car insurance in Florida also needs to be viewed through the state’s regulatory environment, where coverage requirements can vary by industry and business size and quotes from multiple carriers matter.
+If you commute on I-4, park near the coast, or keep a vehicle in an area with frequent storm activity, your choices on deductibles and limits can change what you pay each month and how much protection you have after a loss.
+Car insurance in Florida also needs to be viewed through the state’s regulatory environment, where coverage requirements can vary by carrier and location and quotes from multiple carriers matter.
 The goal is to compare options carefully so you can choose coverage that fits Florida roads, Florida weather, and your budget.

 What Car Insurance Covers